adriaandegroot/QuatBot/README.md

 Meeting logs end up in nicely-named year-and-week logs, others will get a timestamp or message-id as `<something>`.
 Note that people abusing `~log` may create a lot of log files locally.

+## Dumper

+There is an additional executable, qb-dumper, which connects to a room and then logs it.
+It doesn't do anything else.
+It happens to get the last 100 lines of history as well (under normal circumstances) which makes it "get" a bit of the past.
+This was added to be able to salvage the log of a meeting from the past, and is of limited functionality.